 Page width Text size

-Drafting of the Deed
+Development of the original GIA Deed

-In late 2011, government and industry agreed that a GIA Deed would be jointly drafted to capture the principles and processes of working in partnership under the Government Industry Agreement for Biosecurity Readiness and Response to achieve better biosecurity outcomes.
+In late 2011, government and industry agreed that a GIA Deed would be jointly drafted to capture the principles and processes of working in partnership under a Government Industry Agreement for Biosecurity Readiness and Response to achieve better biosecurity outcomes.

 Joint Working Group